- Number of A levels required:

 All BTEC students should contact us before submitting an application.

 Access to Higher Education: Access to Science, Health Science or Physiotherapy: a minimum of 60 credits overall including 45 at Level 3, all with Distinctions.
 36 Science credits at Level 3 (with 18 in Biology).
-If you do not hold English and Maths at GCSE grade B or above you will need 12 credits at Level 2 in both English and Maths in order to meet minimum University requirements.
+English and Maths at GCSE grade B or above.

 Graduate Entry Requirements: A relevant degree at 2.1 plus minimum BBB at A level or an unrelated degree at 2.1 plus minimum BBB to include Biology at A level.